civiform/civiform/.github/ISSUE_TEMPLATE/translations_rotation.md

 Follow the instructions at go/civiform-translations to
 - [ ] Request a new batch of translations
 - [ ] Upload translations into Transifex
-- [ ] Create a ticket for the next batch of translations
+- [ ] Create a ticket for the next batch of translations, and assign to the next Google.org Works SWE